JalajGoswami/video-ad-metrics/docs/api-specs.md

   "result": {
     "total_clicks": 100, // click count so far of all ads "average_clicks_per_ad": 10, // average click count per ad
+    "total_playback_time": 1000, // total playback time of all ads
+    "average_playback_time": 10, // average playback time of all ads
-    "range": "hour", // range of the analytics "total_click_in_range": 40, // click count in the given range (e.g. last hour) "average_clicks_per_ad_in_range": 4, // average clicks per ad in the given range }
+    "period": "hour", // range of the analytics "total_clicks_in_range": 40, // click count in the given range (e.g. last hour) "average_clicks_per_ad_in_range": 4, // average clicks per ad in the given range "total_playback_time_in_range": 400, // total playback time of ads in the given range "average_playback_time_per_ad_in_range": 4, // average playback time per ad in the given range }
 }
 ```